Who Is Brad's Wife? Memes Take Internet Over, Asking Justice For Nanette Byrd

 — Frank Pellegrino (@FrankieP614_) March 23, 2017

 What you see above are some of the more noteworthy Brad’s Wife memes we’ve seen in the days since the Cracker Barrel brouhaha went viral.
-The first meme actually tags President Donald Trump’s official Twitter account, showing an edited picture of the President where he’s signing an Executive Order demanding that Brad’s wife be rehired.
+The first meme actually tags President Donald Trump’s official Twitter account, showing an edited picture of the president where he’s signing an Executive Order demanding that Brad’s wife be rehired.
 As for the second, it’s a play on the Cracker Barrel logo, highlighting the 11 years of service Nanette Byrd gave to the company.

 .@ChickfilA is now on the #BradsWife band wagon. @TheEllenShow needs to have her on the show. pic.twitter.com/uixmFZBzde